thijs/DumbMule/readme.md

 ### Based on [Mules-and-Warehouses-Extended](https://github.com/Misunderstood-Wookiee/Mules-and-Warehouses-Extended)

 I use Mules-and-Warehouses-Extended (MWEx) in my own games.
-However, I found the setup for DistribMules and SupplyMules for a warehouse too complex and prone to errors.
+However, I found the setup for DistriMules and SupplyMules for a warehouse too complex and prone to errors.
 I had issues, for example, with Mules bringing wares from one station and then bringing it back again because two-way trade was enabled.